codebar/tutorials/svg/lesson1/tutorial.md

 You can mix HTML and SVG CSS rules as you want.
 However, as the SVG is part of the same DOM as the HTMl document and if you have generic rules that apply to classes that you use both in HTML and SVG, they will apply to both.

-If you use relative font size units like `em`, those will be calculated based on the HTML element inside which the `<svg>` element is located.
-This is very useful to ensure that SVG text has a size that makes sense compared to its surroundings but can also lead to unexpected results.

 -----
 This ends our first SVG lesson, we hope you enjoyed it and learnt something.